Noobz4Life/FNF-QuackEngine/README.md

 ### Releases

-Note that there is no releases for macOS, iOS, or Android.
-There is also not a build for 32-bit linux (there is one for 64-bit though!).
+Note that there is no releases for 32-bit, nor is there any for mobile.

 1. Simply go to the [latest release](https://github.com/Noobz4LIfe/FNF-QuackEngine/releases/latest) and download the version for your platform.
 2. Extract it into a folder